Mthatha - Two men accused of the murder of a Roman Catholic nun appeared in the Mthatha Magistrate's Court on Monday, Eastern Cape police said.

 Following the crime, people who worked with her saw her car in Mthatha and followed it.

 The police were called and during the ensuing chase the car overturned.
-Two occupants ran away.
+The two occupants ran away.

 Tacke's body was found in Nangeni, in a small stream in the veld, on June 16.

-Ndikinda was arrested in Mthatha on June 19, and Mdlebe was arrested in the Ngcwanguba area on the morning of June 20.
+Ndikinda was arrested in Mthatha on June 19, and Mdlebe was arrested in the Ngcwanguba area the following day.

-According to the Lewiston Tribune Online, Tacke was kidnapped outside the Thembelihle orphanage, which she founded to help children aged eight to 16.
+According to the Lewiston Tribune Online, Tacke was kidnapped outside the Thembelihle orphanage, which she established in order to help children aged eight to 16.

-In 1955 she founded Bethany Place of Safety in Mthatha, a home for abandoned children from newborn to age six.
+In 1955 she founded the Bethany Place of Safety in Mthatha, a home for abandoned children from newborn to the age of six.
 She was its director from 1955 to 2007.